Weak Signal Asymptotics for Sequentially Randomized Experiments: Discussion

+Another set of questions could aim to characterize the rate of convergence to the diffusion limit, which we do not consider in the current paper.
+Such results can be useful in quantifying the quality of weak signal asymptotics for finite-sample experiments.
+It would be interesting, for instance, to understand how the quality of approximation depends on the smoothness of the sampling function.

+Further along, a potentially interesting avenue for investigation is whether the diffusion limit derived here is useful in understanding human---as opposed to algorithmic---learning.
+Throughout this paper, we have considered Thompson sampling and related algorithms as a class of sequential experiments designed by an investigator, and have discussed how different design choices (e.g., around smoothing) affect the performance of the learning algorithms.
+However, following \citet{erev1998predicting} and \cite{xu2020reinforcement}, we could alternatively use sequentially randomized Markov experiments as models for how humans (or human communities) learn over time, and use our results to make qualitative predictions about their behavior.
 For example, it may be of interest to examine Thompson sampling as a model for how a scientific community collects and assimilates knowledge about different medical treatments.
 Qualitatively, this would correspond to a hypothesis that the number of scientists investigating any specific treatment should be proportional to the consensus beliefs that the treatment is best given the available evidence at the time (i.e., that scientists at any given time prioritize investigating the treatments that appear most promising).
 In this case, our Theorem \ref{theo:sample_path} would provide conditions under which we predict consensus beliefs to first temporarily concentrate around sub-optimal treatments before eventually reaching the truth.
 More broadly, the many unintuitive phenomena arising from our diffusion limits could yield a number of valuable insights on how we collect and process information.